 What we don’t: Bulky, pricey, and too warm for some.

 For a no-compromise mitten that’s warm, protective, and easy to pull on and off, look no further than the Outdoor Research Mt.
 Baker Mitt.
-This has been our snowboarding go-to for years running thanks to its burly 70-denier Gore-Tex shell with PrimaLoft Gold insulation, insulated glove liner, and generous over-the-cuff gauntlet that offers coverage well past the wrist.
-Redesigned this season to offer improved dexterity and fit, the Mt.
+This has been our snowboarding go-to for years running thanks to its burly 70-denier Gore-Tex shell with PrimaLoft Gold insulation, an insulated glove liner, and a generous over-the-cuff gauntlet that offers coverage well past the wrist.
+Recently redesigned to offer improved dexterity and fit, the Mt.
 Baker leaves little to be desired.
 It all adds up to our favorite snowboarding mitten for deep-winter days both in the backcountry and at the resort.

 The Mt.
 Baker Mitt excels in almost every category, but it might be overkill for some.
 There’s no mistaking the bulk of these mitts, which definitely compromises dexterity, and two layers of insulation can be too much for mild spring days or those who run warm.
 And unlike many modern gloves, the OR is not touchscreen-compatible.
 But the removable design does give you the option of swapping in a thinner liner, and in our experience, the Mt.
 Baker doesn’t feel excessive in any way: The mitts cinch down securely, provide ample range of motion, and the rubberized thumb and palm offer enough grip to adjust your bindings or grab a rope tow in the terrain park.
 For unparalleled build quality and winter-ready protection—we think of them as an insulated hardshell jacket for your hands—the Outdoor Research Mt.
 Baker Mitts are hard to beat.